 The return home

-ESA astronaut Thomas Pesquet, Russian commander Oleg Novitsky and NASA astronaut Peggy Whitson returned to their Soyuz MS-03 spacecraft and lifeboat at the end of their mission on the International Space Station.
-The ride home was even shorter than the ride up: less than four hours from undocking to landing in the steppe of Kazakhstan.
+ESA astronaut Tim Peake, Russian commander Yuro Malenchenko and NASA astronaut Tim Kopra will return to their Soyuz TMA-19M spacecraft and lifeboat at the end of their mission on the International Space Station.
+The ride home will be even shorter than the ride up: less than four hours from undocking to landing in the steppe of Kazakhstan.

 Shortly after undocking, Soyuz separates into three parts.
 The orbital and service modules burn up on reentry in the denser layers of Earth’s atmosphere.
 The descent module turns to position its heatshield towards the direction of reentry, so that it can handle the 1600°C created by the friction with our atmosphere.